AUsama007/DataScienceSalary/README.md

 *	Made a new column for company state
 *	Added a column for if the job was at the company’s headquarters
 *	Transformed founded date into age of company
-*	Made columns for if different skills were listed in the job description:
-    * Python
-    * R
-    * Excel
-    * AWS
-    * Spark
-*	Column for simplified job title and Seniority
-*	Column for description length

 ## Model Building

 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
+I tried Two different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models:
+I tried Two different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**Linear Regression** – Baseline for the model
 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance